DANS-KNAW/easy-sword2/README.md

   * `<deposit-ID>` is a unique ID for the deposit, consisting of the user ID a dash and the unix timestamp of initial deposit creation.

-Optionally, the deposit directory is initialized with a git-repository.
-This is useful if it is to be used for curation purposes.
-The transformations performed to the deposit can then be controlled and recorded in git.

 ### Authentication